imdea-software/lunar/README.md

 # Lunar

-`lunar` is a Rust library that implements (some of) the Lunar zkSNARKs and corresponding building blocks proposed in [1].
+`lunar` is a Rust library that implements some of the Lunar zkSNARKs, namely LunarLite and LunarLite2x, and corresponding building blocks proposed in [1].

 **WARNING:** This is an academic prototype, and in particular has not received careful code review.
 This implementation is NOT ready for production use.